By Dave Lipson

-This highly popular term is in reference to weight cycling or when an individual repetitively drops weight and gains it back, creating this cycle can cause many underlying issues over time.
+This highly popular term is about weight cycling or when an individual repetitively drops weight and gains it back, creating this cycle can cause many underlying issues over time.

 Muscle gain should be a slow ascent to a distant horizon with expectations that it will not be an overnight process.

 Combine a tailored diet with hypertrophy-based training for the ultimate performance increase.

 Gaining 0.5-1 pounds (lb) of body weight per week is a much more realistic goal to shoot for when enduring the bulking process without putting on an unnecessary amount of fat and eating like an uncultured swine.

 This rate maximizes the muscle mass to fat ratio, as specified previously by shooting for a slow but effective process.
 A rough caloric guideline for this rate of mass gain is eating 15-20 calories (cal) per pound of bodyweight.
 For example, a 200lb male may start at 20 cal/lb ending up with a caloric target of:

 A quick caloric guideline example for a 200lb male.

 However, the exact target and overall elements will be tailored to an athlete’s metabolism and activity level.